Football Junior High Information

 Traditional School Years.
 Practice shall not begin prior to the first day of school.
 Football equipment may be checked out to the players on any one day during the week preceding the first day of school.
 The first four days of practice shall be conducted without any contact equipment except helmets.
 During the first four days, only shoes, socks, T-shirts, shorts and helmets may be worn.
 During the four-day acclimatization period, no contact activities shall be permitted.
 All student athletes who arrive after the first day of practice are required to undergo a four-day acclimatization period.
 No interschool scrim- mages or games shall be allowed until after a period of at least seven days of contact football.

-From the first day of school, schools shall have 80 consecutive calendar days to practice outside the school day; 63 of the 80 consecutive calendar days may be used to complete scrimmages and games.
+From the first day of school, schools shall have 80 consecutive calendar days to practice outside the school day and to complete scrimmages and games.

 Non-traditional School Years.
 The beginning date for practice outside the school day shall coincide with the day other schools in the UIL playing district begin their traditional school year.